 Minimalist artist, photographer, & educator inspired by Black culture, Black color, and the Black experience.
 Known for the words, "Ignoring your passion is slow suicide.
 Never ignore what your heart pumps for."

-Artwork shown here explores themes of identity, purpose, love, freedom, and feminism, but to categorize each piece would do the viewer a disservice.
+Artwork shown here explores themes of identity, purpose, love, and freedom, but to categorize each piece would do the viewer a disservice.
 All are open to interpretation.
 Any static definition would only create a hindrance to understanding.
 The intention behind the work does not outweigh the process.
 The composition and aesthetic experience of all work shown is intentionally minimal, but a full interpretation is impossible.

 Black Paintings inspiration: